UHDanke/gd_docs/bugs/bugs.md

 ### Scale / Rotate Bug
 Scaling or Rotating an object by a large amount makes it impossible to undo the transformation if done inside the editor.
 This makes all affected objects get their scale and rotation be completely different when stopping playtesting after the bug.

-## [Not Bug] Silent Move visual delay

-**EDIT**: Not a bug, but a side-effect of Silent Move being instant.
-If Silent is activated from the timeline (which is after moves are processed but before the frame is updated) the wrong position will be displayed until the next Area update.
-~~When moving an object affected by Area Scale, Rotate or Move, the object will be rendered in the wrong position for one frame.~~
-~~The real position of the object is not affected, other triggers which use object position will not be affected.~~

 ## [2.207] DEAP has no effect when used on Area Tint or Area Fade
 The center group is affected by Area Tint and Area Fade even with **DEAP** selected, **DEAP** effectively does nothing for these two triggers.